vmware-tanzu-labs/educates-training-platform/docs/project-details/sample-screenshots.md

 Sample Screenshots
 ==================

-The educates workshop dashboard comprises a set of workshop instructions on the left hand side and a series of tabbed views on the right hand side.
+The Educates workshop dashboard comprises a set of workshop instructions on the left hand side and a series of tabbed views on the right hand side.
 For workshops requiring commands to be run, one or more terminal shells will be provided.

 ![](dashboard-terminal.png)